 The Government are committed to seeing 1 million more disabled people in work between 2017 and 2027.
 We support disabled people to return to work through our work coaches and disability employment advisers.
 This is achieved through programmes such as the Work and Health programme, Access to Work and the new intensive personalised employment support programme.

-I welcome the news that 16,000 employers have signed up to participate in the Disability Confident scheme, which a fantastic initiative that helps employers to unlock the talent of workers with disabilities and is changing attitudes for the better.
+I welcome the news that 16,000 employers have signed up to participate in the Disability Confident scheme, which is a fantastic initiative that helps employers to unlock the talent of workers with disabilities and is changing attitudes for the better.
 What plans does my hon.
 Friend have to expand the scheme further and encourage more businesses to sign up?

 I am pleased to report that as of last month we are at 17,353.
 We use Disability Confident to empower employers of all sizes to share best practice.
 Only last week, I met all the Health and Work programme providers to look at how they can work with those businesses that have signed up for Disability Confident to offer more opportunities for disabled people.